korsaysky/alx-system_engineering-devops/0x02-shell_redirections/README.md

 task 10: #!/bin/bash: specifies the shell to be used for the script find . -type d: searches for directories in the current directory and subdirectories
 | : then
-wc -l: counts the number of directories and subdirectories found by the find command
+wc -l: counts the number of directories and subdirectories found by the find command mindepth 1 option ensures that the current directory is not included in the search